Battle of Arawe: Geography

 The Arawe area lies on the south coast of New Britain about 100 mi from the island's western tip.
-Its main geographical feature is Cape Merkus, which ends in the "L"-shaped Arawe Peninsula.
-Several small islands called the Arawe Islands lie to the southwest of the Cape.
+Its main geographical feature is Cape Merkus, which ends in the L-shaped Arawe Peninsula.
+Several small islands called the Arawe Islands lie to the southwest of the cape.

 In late 1943, the Arawe Peninsula was covered by coconut trees which formed part of the Amalut Plantation; the terrain inland from the peninsula and on its offshore islands was swampy.
 Most of the shoreline in the area has limestone cliffs.
 There was a small unused airfield 4 mi east of the neck of the Arawe Peninsula, and a coastal trail leading east from Cape Merkus to the Pulie River where it split into tracks running inland and along the coast.
 The terrain to the west of the peninsula was a trackless region of swamp and jungle, which was very difficult for troops to move through.
 Several of the beaches in the Arawe area were suitable for landing craft; the best were House Fireman, on the peninsula's west coast, and one near the village of Umtingalu to the east of the peninsula's base.

 Prelude

 Planning

 Alamo Force was responsible for coordinating plans for the invasion of western New Britain.
-The Arawe landing was scheduled for 15 December as this was the earliest date by which the air bases around Nadzab in New Guinea, which were needed to support the landing, could be made operational.
+The Arawe landing was scheduled for 15 December as this was the earliest date by which the air bases around Nadzab in New Guinea—which were needed to support the landing—could be made operational.
 This date also gave the landing force time to conduct essential training and rehearsals.
 As Arawe was believed to be only weakly defended, Krueger decided to use a smaller force than the one which had been intended for the landing at Gasmata.
 This force, designated the Director Task Force, was concentrated at Goodenough Island where it was stripped of all equipment not needed for combat operations.
-Logistical plans called for the assault echelon to carry 30 days worth of general supplies and enough ammunition for three days of intensive combat.
-After the landing, holdings would be expanded to 60 days worth of general supplies and six days worth of all categories of ammunition other than anti-aircraft ammunition, for which a 10-day supply was thought necessary.
+Logistical plans called for the assault echelon to carry 30 day's worth of general supplies and enough ammunition for three days of intensive combat.
+After the landing, holdings would be expanded to 60 day's worth of general supplies and six day's worth of all categories of ammunition other than anti-aircraft ammunition, for which a 10-day supply was thought necessary.
 The assault force and its supplies were to be carried in fast ships which could rapidly unload their cargo.